 Over 300 Barclays Hire scheme bicycles were installed on the estate in 2012 and can be found at 8 separate locations around the estate.
 The docking station outside Canary Wharf underground is one of the most used in London.

-Charging points for electric cars are situated in Canada Place and Jubilee Place Car Parks and discounted parking is available.
+Charging points for electric cars are situated in Canada Place and Jubilee Place Car Parks.

 For enquiries relating to vehicle and cycle parking please contact the Car Park Office on 020 7418 2752.

 An extra carriage has been added to the Bank-Lewisham branch, increasing DLR capacity to Canary Wharf by 50%.